w3f/polkadot-wiki/docs/learn-crosschain.md

 ## Vertical Message Passing

-There are two kinds of vertical message passing, Upward Message Passing (UMP) and Downward Message Passing (DMP).
+There are two kinds of Vertical Message Passing, Upward Message Passing (UMP) and Downward Message Passing (DMP).
 UMP is used when a message originates on a parachain or a parathread to go from that parachain up to the Relay Chain.
 DMP is used to go the other way around, when a message originates from the Relay Chain and is destined for a parachain.
 Messages that are passed via DMP may originate